 In the past year, Calhoun has embraced the culture, the history and the community of Fairmont.
-He has actively sought the counsel of the legendary Joe Retton and made sure that his team has a visible presence at civic and campus organizations.
+He has actively sought the counsel of legendary FSU coach Joe Retton and made sure that his team has a visible presence at civic and campus organizations.
 He is keenly aware that Fairmont loves a winner, but knows that his players must connect with the people to truly gain the support from fans.

 A Cleveland, Ohio native, Calhoun has been a successful assistant coach at Walsh (NAIA) and most recently at West Virginia University under Bob Huggins.
 At Walsh, the Cavaliers posted an 82-21 record during his three seasons there, including the 2005 NAIA national championship, 2006 NAIA “Elite Eight” and 2007 NAIA “Sweet 16.”
 He spent four years at WVU as the director of basketball operations before serving last season on the bench as an assistant coach under Bob Huggins.
 The Mountaineers went 19-14 during Calhoun’s last season there and advanced to the NCAA Tournament.

 "This is a chance of a lifetime," Calhoun said at his introductory press conference.
 "The one thing I kept hearing about this job is the tradition.
 We've had great coaches and players here, and I'm not here to re-invent the game.
 I've been trained by the best playing for Rollie Massimino and obviously I wouldn't be here today without Coach Huggins.